Pairing mechanism and superconductivity in 1313 phase La$_3$Ni$_2$O$_7$

-A natural question is why the $T_c$ in this hybrid-phase system is only 3.6 K, drastically lower than the 30 K observed in bulk La$_4$Ni$_3$O$_{10}$~\cite{zhu_superconductivity_2024}.
-To address this issue, we first investigate how self-doping between the SL and TL subsystems affects the electronic structure and superconducting instability in this hybrid-phase system.
+A natural question is why the $T_c$ in this hybrid-phase system is only 3.6 K, drastically lower than the $\sim 30$ K in bulk La$_4$Ni$_3$O$_{10}$~\cite{44}.
+To address this issue, we first investigate how self-doping between the SL and TL subsystems affects the electronic structure and superconducting instability in 1313 La$_3$Ni$_2$O$_7$.
 The band structure of the doped TL subsystem for $\delta \in (-0.8, 0.8)$ is shown in Fig.~\ref{fig5}(a).
-Here, $\delta = 0$ corresponds to the TL subsystem in the 1313 structure, with a filling of $n = 3.9$, slightly below 4, while $n = 4$ denotes the electron filling of bulk La$_4$Ni$_3$O$_{10}$.
-For clarity, we extract the band structures within the energy window from $-0.1$ eV to $0.1$ eV at different fillings and display them in the lower panel of Fig.~\ref{fig5}(a).
+Here, $\delta = 0$ corresponds to the TL subsystem in the 1313 structure, with a filling of $n = 3.9$, slightly below $n = 4$ of bulk La$_4$Ni$_3$O$_{10}$.
 As the filling increases, the bonding and nonbonding $d_{z^2}$ bands gradually shift downward.
 The $\delta$ dependence of $U_c^{\mathrm{eff}}$ and $\lambda$ is shown in Fig.~\ref{fig5}(b).
-The orange dashed lines mark the values of $U_c^{\mathrm{eff}}$ and $\lambda$ corresponding to the TL subsystem of 1313 system, while the purple dashed lines indicate those for bulk La$_4$Ni$_3$O$_{10}$.
-Compared to bulk La$_4$Ni$_3$O$_{10}$, the TL subsystem in the 1313 structure exhibits a larger $U_c^{\mathrm{eff}}$ but a smaller $\lambda$, as $\delta$ is slightly smaller.
-This means that its superconducting $T_c$ is consequently lower than that of the bulk compound.
-To understand the underlying origin of this behavior, let us return to the FS nesting in Fig.~\ref{fig4}(b).
+Compared to bulk La$_4$Ni$_3$O$_{10}$, the TL subsystem in the 1313 structure exhibits a larger $U_c^{\mathrm{eff}}$ but a smaller $\lambda$, indicating a lower $T_c$.
+To understand the underlying origin of this behavior, let us return to the FS nesting of 1313 in Fig.~\ref{fig4}(b).
 Around the $\Gamma$ point, the electron-like $\varepsilon$ pocket is smaller than the hole-like $\gamma$ pocket near the $M$ point.
 Meanwhile, in bulk La$_4$Ni$_3$O$_{10}$, the sizes of these two pockets are more comparable, indicating improved FS nesting.
-Better size matching enhances the nesting and thus $T_c$~\cite{PhysRevB.110.L180501}.
+Better size matching enhances the nesting and thus $T_c$~\cite{43}.
 Overall, the reduced superconducting $T_c$ in the hybrid-phase system can be attributed to the weakened nesting condition in the TL subsystem compared to bulk La$_4$Ni$_3$O$_{10}$.
-Notably, recent ARPES measurements on the 1313 film reveal the disappearance of the $\gamma$ pocket, which eliminates the nesting between the $\varepsilon$ and $\gamma$ pockets and thus strongly suppresses superconductivity~\cite{nie_superconductivity_2026,flavenot_decoding_2026}.
+Notably, recent ARPES measurements on the 1313 film reveal the disappearance of the $\gamma$ pocket, which eliminates the nesting between the $\varepsilon$ and $\gamma$ pockets and thus strongly suppresses SC~\cite{34,35}.